South Sea Islands Museum

-The museum displays headhunting gear, Pacific island weapons, carvings, idols, canoes and other artifacts in an 1896 building that was originally a house.
+The museum displayed artefacts from the South Pacific Islands such as; carvings, weapons, clothing, shells and other artifacts in an 1896 building that was originally a house.

-The records of the missionaries' work in Australia and in the South Sea Island region dating from the 1880s are held in the Adventist Heritage Centre which is located within the Library of the Avondale College of Higher Education at Cooranbong.
+The records of the missionaries' work in Australia and in the South Sea Island region dating from the 1880s are held in the Adventist Heritage Centre which is located at Cooranbong.
 According to the Australian Department of the Environment and Heritage, "these rich and diverse records of provenance add to the significance of items in the museum."

 History

 As interest in the collection grew a decision was made to house the growing collection in a building of its own.
-This building located at 27 Avondale Road, Cooranbong opened in 1964.
+This building was located at 27 Avondale Road, Cooranbong opened in 1964.

 Exhibitions

 The general exhibits change regularly, and a large war canoe permanently dominates one half of the building which also includes various themed exhibitions throughout the year.

 The most visually arresting exhibit is a Solomon Islands war canoe.
 Its arrival in Australia in 1968 was announced in the Sydney Morning Herald: